fenok/react-router-typesafe-routes/README.md

 import { v, Schema } from "third-party-library";

 function valid<T>(schema: Schema<T>): UniversalType<T> {
   return type(
     // We use library-specific validation logic.
     (value: unknown) => schema.validate(value),
     // We can optionally provide a parser.
     // Built-in parser is used to remove wrapping quotes where possible.
-        // We could also supply a custom parser. parser(getTypeHint(schema))
+    // We could also supply a custom parser. parser(getTypeHint(schema)),
   );
 }

 function getTypeHint(schema: Schema): ParserHint {
   // We determine if the schema type is assignable to 'string' or 'date'.
   // If so, we return the corresponding hint, and 'unknown' otherwise.
   // The type can also be optional, e.g. 'string | undefined' should use 'string' hint. return schema.type;
 }

 const ROUTE = route(":id", {
   params: { id: valid(v.string().uuid()) },
 });
 ```